awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-cli.md

 1. To configure Tools for PowerShell, see [Using AWS Credentials](https://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html) in the *AWS Tools for Windows PowerShell User Guide*\.

    In this step, you specify credentials that an AWS administrator in your organization has given you, using the following command\.
+Replace each *example resource placeholder* with your own information\.

    ```
    Set-AWSCredential `
        -AccessKey AKIAIOSFODNN7EXAMPLE `
        -SecretKey wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY `
        -StoreAs MyProfileName
    ```
 **Important**
 When you configure Tools for PowerShell, you can run `Set-DefaultAWSRegion` to specify an AWS Region\.
 Choose one of the supported Regions listed for Systems Manager in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
 If necessary, first verify with an administrator for your AWS account which Region you should choose\.